Pinho Pushes Checkers Past Wolf Pack

 The Checkers will wrap up their season series with the Wolf Pack on Sunday afternoon.
 Coverage of the game can be found on FloHockey and Mixlr.

-NOTES Pinho has seven points in his last four appearances ...
+Pinho has seven points in his last four appearances ...
 Entwistle fought Wolf Pack forward Dylan Roobroeck at 10:20 of the first period ...
 Charlotte went 0-for-5 on the power play and 5-for-6 on the penalty kill ... the Checkers are 3-4 against Hartford this season ...
 Charlotte is 6-5 in overtime in 2025-26 ...
-Ludvig Jansson, Eamon Powell, Colton Huard, Gracyn Sawchyn and Wilmer Skoog were scratched for Charlotte ... forward Jack Studnicka was recalled by the Florida Panthers on Saturday ... goaltender Kirill Gerasimyuk was assigned to the ECHL's Savannah Ghost Pirates by the Panthers on Saturday.
+Ludvig Jansson, Eamon Powell, Colton Huard, Gracyn Sawchyn and Wilmer Skoog were scratched for Charlotte ... forward Jack Studnicka was recalled by the Florida Panthers on Saturday ... goaltender Kirill Gerasimyuk was assigned to the ECHL's Savannah Ghost Pirates by the Panthers on Saturday. ssigned by the Panthers to the ECHL's Savannah Ghost Pirates on Saturday.

 American Hockey League Stories from March 28, 2026